tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/2/LessonPlan.md

 In today's class, students will be introduced to APIs and Cloud Infrastructure with Amazon Web Services (AWS) and will learn how to leverage some cloud computing services for machine learning.

+### Instructor Notes

+* **Important!** Slack out the disclaimer for [AWS Free Tier](Activities/00-AWS_Free_Tier/AWS-Free-Tier.pdf) services prior to class.
+Take some time at the beginning of class to explain that while we are only using free tier services in class, students should review this documentation in order to avoid accidentally incurring charges.

+* Also note that in the past, AWS content has appeared differently for some instructional teams.
+It seems that AWS does A/B testing on their UI.
+If your AWS views _don’t_ match up with the views in the lesson plan, check that you've pulled the latest updates from github or look in the Slack Instructional Team channel for announcements regarding this.

+* Check prior to class that everyone has a an AWS account and is able to login.

+* Today's class should be a fun one.
+Students will put together many different technologies covered so far and learn how they can interact with cloud services.

+* There are a few activities that require setup.
+Have the class follow along and ask questions as you go.

 ### Class Objectives

 By the end of class, students will be able to: